SeiryuZ/HemeWeb/proposal/README.md

 On top of making it easy to reproduce, containerization technology also allows the re-use of the resource from the infrastructure.
-Currently, if one wants to rerun simulations with different version of the tools, said tools need to be reconfigured to the exact version.
+Currently, if one wants to rerun simulations with different version of the tools, said tools need to be reconfigured to the exact version and the infrastructure needs to be configured to this version, for example if they need a certain environment variable.
 This is not practical for domain-experts because now we have another concern of making sure the right tools are used.
 Container image could help in this aspect because all the tools are containerized already, and what the web